flammie/dotfiles/docs/xkbmap.md

 ```

 yeah localectl wants to know the keyboard model, you can try find it in the list
 but something like pc10X is probably ok.
+It seems that systemd's localectl at
+least now (2022) writes a profoundly stupid Xorg configuration that forces all
+plugged in input devices to be keyboards and reset keyboard settings (e.g.
+headphones with volume button).
+So probably better to just delete
+`/etc/X11/xorg.conf.d/00-keyboard.conf` afterwards.

 If you don't use desktop environment with keyboard applet it can be cool to see
 which keyboard is activated, this is exactly the only function of `gxkb`.
 With